trombik/Mini-Drawers-Ultimate/README.md

 Be sure to avoid stringing.
 Stringing produces bad prints.
 See [Cura Retraction Settings: How to Avoid Stringing](https://all3dp.com/2/cura-retraction-settings-how-to-avoid-stringing/).

-In addition custom retraction settings, disabling combing in Travel setting produces better results.
+In addition to custom retraction settings, disabling combing in Travel setting produces better results.
 See [Travel settings](https://support.ultimaker.com/hc/en-us/articles/360012611299-Travel-settings).

 Layer hight should be 0.2 mm.
 0.1 mm layer hight produces better prints, but